The Food Dye Law Nobody Knows About

 The Law Nobody Knows About

-The four year gap between a decision and an enforcement date is filled with silence.
+The four year gap between a decision and an enforcement date is meant to give people time to act.
+But 4 years?
+Of silence?
+Nobody paid to share the news.

 A plate full of love, temporary mouth pleasure, and long term damage.